Odette Dynasty O’Hara

 Michael: He did, he did.

-Sabrina: Alright so when did you start performing as a drag artist and why did you start performing?
+Sabrina: Alright.
+So, when did you start performing as a drag artist, and why did you start performing?

-Sabrina: Yum.
+Sabrina: [Laughs] Yum.

-Michael: It was delicious and disgusting at the same time; a double D.
+Michael: It was delicious and disgusting at the same time; a double D. [Laughs]

-Sabrina: I love it.
+Sabrina: [Laughs] Love it.

 Sabrina: That’s awesome.

-Michael: Thank you and that was December of 2008 and I have never, and you know, up until 2015, I was up on a stage every weekend and I– that’s what began it.
-What kept it going was the aspect I am very much a community server.
+Michael: Thank you.
+And that was December of 2008, and I have never… up until 2015, I was up on a stage every weekend.
+Um, and I… yeah, that’s, that’s what began it.
+What kept it going was the aspect… I am very much a community server.
 I love getting my hands in the dirt, I love being a part of growing things in an area and watching a community thrive, not just individuals.
 And for me, I noticed that people were attracted to the entertainer more than they were just the person.
-So I had a stronger voice and more of a pull to get things done as an entertainer so the drive to create more, to create new, to allow my community feel better that’s what that’s what get me going.

 Sabrina: That’s awesome.